 One day I realized that if I ever wanted to visit the rest of Europe, it would need to be on my own — not with my dad, and not on a bike!

-That day, now 25 years ago, I decided to subscribe to the Dutch Academy of Tourism.
-After four years of studying languages, history, art history, geography, communication techniques and speaking skills, I was trained to be a tour guide.
+That day, I decided to subscribe to the Dutch Academy of Tourism.
+After four years of studying languages, history, art history, geography, communication techniques, and speaking skills, I was trained to be a tour guide.
 But my education didn't stop there, because in this line of work, learning is a never-ending process.
 It's a big part of the fun.

 Having led tours in places as different as Provence, Holland, the Rhine, and Rome, you've had to absorb and teach about a variety of cultures and perspectives on history.
 This is complicated stuff.
 How can you be so relaxed and personable on a full brain?